Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 You don’t need to create all of these assets at once.
 Many SMBs start with a few core items (like a playbook, case study and a one-pager) and build from there.

-Creating a structured sales enablement strategy improves customer experience (CX) and drives real business results.
+Creating a structured sales enablement strategy also improves customer experience (CX) and drives real sales revenue.

-SMBs use the strategy to close deals faster, offer consistent messaging and make the most of limited resources.
+SMBs use this approach to close deals faster, deliver consistent messaging and make better use of limited resources.

 Here are three of the top data-backed benefits.